Eric Sayers joined BGS in January 2018

 Before working on Capitol Hill, Mr. Sayers was a resident Sasakawa Peace Foundation Fellow at the Pacific Forum CSIS, where his research focused on the U.S.-Japan alliance and maritime security and naval strategy in Asia.
 As part of this research effort, he spent 9 months traveling throughout Japan, China, the Philippines, Vietnam, Thailand, Malaysia, and Singapore.

-Mr. Sayers is an Adjunct Fellow on Asian Security at the Center for Strategic and International Studies (CSIS).
+Mr. Sayers is an Adjunct Fellow at the American Enterprise Institute.
 He is a term-member of the Council on Foreign Relations.

 Mr. Sayers holds an M.Sc. in Strategic Studies from the S. Rajaratnam School of International Studies (RSIS) in Singapore and an M.A. and B.A. in Political Science from The University of Western Ontario.